bowman2025/Senior-Thesis-/README.md

 The thesis explores how white rural voters respond to different Democratic candidates and messages, focusing on candidate identity (e.g., rural or working-class background) and economic populist messaging.
 The analysis is based on an original survey conducted in early 2025, alongside qualitative interviews.

+ChatGPT (GPT-4) was used to assist with R programming, troubleshooting, and formatting.
+All analysis and interpretation was conducted by the author.

 ---

 ## Files Included